Glossary D

 Techniques for gathering data, such as surveys, interviews, or observations.

-The use of data and analytics to inform and guide decision making.
+The use of data and analysis to inform and guide decision making.

 Data privacy and security considerations